zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

       sudo_pass: This is encrypted with value of "zenoss"

-* In $CONTROLLER/neutron.reference.net/host_vars/
+* In $OSI_DIR/neutron.reference.net/host_vars/

-  - Copy the prototype variables set from neutron.reference.net/host_vars/prototype.com to the ip-address or FQDN of your Target system::
+  - Copy the prototype variables set from neutron.reference.net/host_vars/prototype.com to the IP-address or FQDN of your Target system::

-        cd $CONTROLLER/neutron.reference.net/host_vars
+        cd $OSI_DIR/neutron.reference.net/host_vars
         cp proto.zenoss.loc myhost.zenoss.loc

   - Ensure that "myhost.zenoss.loc" is your actual hostname and that is has a valid DNS value in your server.
     *Using /etc/hosts as a resolver may not work*.

 * Edit the variables in neutron.reference.net/host_vars/myhost.zenoss.loc: